slatedocs/slate/source/index.html.md

 ***Static VA vs Dynamic VA***

-A static VA is an account that has a lifetime validity that will exist until it is manually deactivated.
+* A static VA is an account that has a lifetime validity that will exist until it is manually deactivated.
 Therefore, a static VA is always active and configured to be used for multiple times.

-A dynamic VA is an account that has a specific validity that will exist until it is expired or manually deactivated.
+* A dynamic VA is an account that has a specific validity that will exist until it is expired or manually deactivated.

 **Closed vs Opened Amount**

-A closed amount is a configuration so that a VA can only be paid if the actual declared amount is paid to the VA
+* A closed amount is a configuration so that a VA can only be paid if the actual declared amount is paid to the VA.

-An opened amount is a configuration so that a VA can be paid up to the declared amount (or any, if amount is not declared)
+* An opened amount is a configuration so that a VA can be paid up to the declared amount (or any, if amount is not declared).

 **Single Use vs Multi Use**

-A single use configuration can only be setup for a dynamic VA where the VA is no longer usable once it receives a payment
+* A single use configuration can only be setup for a dynamic VA where the VA is no longer usable once it receives a payment.

-A multi use configuration, by nature, is the characteristic of a static VA.
-For dynamic VA, it means it can be used for multiple times until the VA is expired or manually deactivated
+* A multi use configuration, by nature, is the characteristic of static VAs.
+For dynamic VAs, it means it can be used for multiple times until the VA is expired or manually deactivated.

 **Update VA**